-Chin Placed First In The Weight Throw At The Iowa State Classic
+Perez Placed First In Both The Shot Put & Hammer Throw At The Texas Invitational

 Since beginning his tenure in 1988, head coach Dave Wollman has built one of the very best NCAA track and field programs in the country.
 During the decade between 1995-2005, no other program in the country posted the across-the-board success that SMU did - NCAA top-5 finishes in both men's and women's track and field along with representatives in the NCAA Cross Country Championships.
 Under Wollman's guidance, the Mustangs have won eight top-four NCAA championship trophies and returned to the top 20 in 2008, taking 19th at the NCAA Outdoor Championships.

 Since his arrival on the Hilltop, SMU student-athletes have earned nearly 200 All-America awards, and in the last eight years, his student-athletes have been honored as All-Americans 89 times.
 Wollman has also coached 34 NCAA Champions during his tenure - a number that very few coaches in NCAA history have attained.
 His athletes have broken seven NCAA collegiate records.

 Wollman's reputation as a coach has attracted many premier performers to the SMU campus.
 Back in 1988, Wollman inherited a Mustang track and field program that had very few returning letter winners.
 He immediately brought in an outstanding coaching staff, recruited several extremely talented athletes and built a closeness among team members.
 Wollman has been the architect of the SMU women's team, which was just a year old when he arrived in 1988.

 As storied as Mustang track and field has been in the past, the exciting challenge of breaking new ground for SMU women's track and field lies ahead for Wollman.